sunipan/quickscope/README.md

 Configure your .env with the correct information by following the example

-Configure the forgotProcess.php in src/server folder with the correct SMTP for resetting passwords
+Configure the forgotProcess.php in src/server folder with the correct SMTP for resetting passwords.
+I used a new email that I made up on google then assinged the email and passwords to the env variables.

 All done!